6 steps to card payment security in call centers

-Using CardEasy saves you time and money by taking your call center operations out of scope from PCI DSS controls, whilst removing the need for time consuming oversight and PCI audits.
-Set up costs are low and ongoing managed service costs are ‘per agent’ or ‘per channel’ depending on your organization’s requirements, so can be linked directly with your channel/agent utilisation.
+Using CardEasy saves you time and money by taking your call centre operations out of scope from PCI DSS controls, whilst removing the need for time consuming oversight and PCI audits.
+Set up costs are low and ongoing managed service costs are ‘per agent’ or ‘per channel’ depending on your organisation’s requirements, so can be linked directly with your channel/agent utilisation.

 Merchants are sensitive to the need for callers to be able to make payment by whichever means preferable or comfortable for the customer, even if they may have a disability which makes use of their phone handset difficult for DTMF touchtone entry of their payment card numbers.

 To cater for this small but important minority of users, Syntec offers an automated speech recognition option with CardEasy, so that everyone can use the service to make payments, whilst maintaining PCI DSS compliance at all times.
 This service is used by a number of Syntec clients including a major financial group who have been using it for a number of years.

 CardEasy Speech Recognition keeps the caller on the line when they are invited by the agent or IVR system to speak their card numbers out (instead of entering them using their phone keypad as usual with CardEasy).
 Speech is muted however whilst this is in progress, so that the agent and call recordings cannot pick up the card numbers.
 The spoken numbers are converted to text to allow for verification by CardEasy and then transmission to the Payment Service Provider (PSP) for authorisation.